Thayumanavar: Spiritually Elevating songs

 Thayumanavar was a respected scholar in Tamil.
-He was also a scholar in Sanskrit and was a minister to the King in Trichinopoly in South India.
-His name hails from the name of the deity of the Rockfort Temple in Tiruchirapalli.
+He was also a scholar in Sanskrit and was a minister to the King in Tiruchirapalli in South India.
+His name hails from the name of the deity of the Thayumanaswami Temple in Rockfort in Tiruchirapalli.
 When he became god-minded he quit his job and began roaming, preaching Saiva Siddhanta philosophy and Shiva worship.
 His songs are full of the divine bliss which he enjoyed and transmitted in abundance.
 The songs on the theme of the Atman craving for the union with the Supreme, are famous for their authenticity, simplicity and easily remembered language.
-He is also known for his unceasing emphasis on the unity of all paths to God and of all religions, and, in particular, on the unity of the Shaiva siddhanta and Vedanta.
+He is also known for his unceasing emphasis on the unity of all paths to God and of all religions, and, in particular, on the unity of the Shaiva Siddhanta and Vedanta.

 See everything through Love

 Here is one example of Thayumanavar's presentation of the highest thoughts of philosophy in simple Tamil:

 aRuLāl evaiyum pār enRēn—attai aRiyāde chuTTi en aRivāle pārthēn;

 iRuLāna poruL kaNDadallāl ennaiyum kaNDilan ennaDi tozhi.

 meaning, See everything through Love, says my teacher.
-But in my ignorance I probed through my intelligence.
-What I saw was only darkness and in that darkness I did not see even myself!
+But in my ignorance, I probed through my intelligence.
+What I saw was only darkness and in that darkness, I did not see even myself!